 - Place a heavy pot on a burner and heat the oil.

-- Add okra to the pot and cook on medium/low heat, occasionally stirring, being careful not to burn okra.
+- Add okra to the pot and cook on medium/low heat, occasionally stirring, being careful not to burn the okra.

-- Add onions, bell peppers, celery, and tomatoes, and cook for 20 minutes or more until vegetables are soft and browned some more; again, add a small amount of water if vegetables begin to stick to the pot.
+- Add onions, bell peppers, celery, and tomatoes, and cook for 20 minutes or more until the vegetables are soft and browned some more; again, add a small amount of water if vegetables begin to stick to the pot.

 - Season with salt and red cayenne pepper.